jonpojonpo/code-buddy/README.md

 7. **Test the Configuration:** Finally, use the preview tab in the GPT configuration to ensure everything is working correctly.

 By following these steps, you can successfully set up and operate your own CAN DO system.

+Note: The workflow discussed can be completed using the Code Anything Now!
+Definitely Obey (CAN DO) system.